whaleygeek/pyenergenie/README.md

 device.
 This will allow very high level object oriented access to a set of devices in an installation, in a very expressive and easy to use manner.

-4. Push a fair amount of the radio interface and some of OpenHEMS back down into a C library that implements the same interface as what we have at this point in the Python.
-Write a ctypes wrapper around this, so that the identical Python internal API is presented.
-The idea being that the first pass of Python coding defines the API we want to use, and the second pass turns this into a single library that does everything, exposed to Python via ctypes, but linkable to other applications and languages too.

-5. Write javascript NodeRed wrappers around the Python (like GPIO nodes do) so that you can drop NodeRed nodes for Energenie devices into a flow.
+4. Write javascript NodeRed wrappers around the Python (like GPIO nodes do) so that you can drop NodeRed nodes for Energenie devices into a flow.

 David Whale

 @whaleygeek

-March 2016
+April 2016